huanglangwen/JlBox/README.md

 The `JlBox` is a julia package that simulates the evolution of chemicals in the atmosphere using box model where advection effect is ignored.
 It is heavily inspired by Dr. David Topping's [PyBox] and the two models could produce identical results, but JlBox is ~10x faster than PyBox.
+It could handle *full MCM* mechanism (>10k eqns, 5k species) for both gas and mixed phase simulation.

 This package works on Julia v1.4 .